-A federal judge has denied in part and granted in part Emory University’s 403(b) excessive fee suit.
+A federal judge has denied in part and granted in part a motion to dismiss Emory University’s 403(b) excessive fee suit.

 Among the claims for which U.S. District Judge Charles A. Pannell, Jr. of the U.S. District Court for the Northern District of Georgia granted dismissal, was the claim that the plan included too many funds in the investment lineup.
 The plaintiffs argue that having too many investment options is imprudent.
 They asserted that the plans offered 111 investment options, and that many of those options were duplicative.
 Instead, the plaintiffs allege that the plans should have offered fewer options and used more bargaining leverage with those investment options to obtain lower fees.